-- 5. In the trial balance, the balance for accumulated depreciation is
+5. In the trial balance, the balance for accumulated depreciation is

 - A. shown as a credit item

 - B. not shown as part of depreciation

 - C. shown as a debit item

 - D. sometimes shown as a credit, sometimes as a debit

 - 6. George Mima had opening capital of Sh.1,000,000 and closing capital of Sh.
 450,000.
 During the period, George Mima introduced capital of Sh.400,000 and withdrew Sh.800,000 for his own use.
 What was his profit or loss for the period?

 - A. Sh.950,000 loss

 - B. Sh.150,000 loss

 - C. Sh.750,000 profit

 - D. Sh.1,050,000 profit

-7. Work ting capital is a term meaning: A. The amount of capital invested by the proprietor В. The excess of the current assets over the current liabilities C. The capital less current assets and non-current assets D. The excess of non-current assets over current assets (2 marks) 8.
-Manufacturing account is prepared to calculate: A. The production costs paid in the period В. The total cost of goods produced in the period C. The production cost of goods completed in the period D. The gross profit on goods sold in the period (2 marks) 9.
-As pe er International Accounting Standard (IAS) 2, inventory is valued at: A. Cost of production В. Net realisable value C. Lower of cost and net realisable value D. Higher of cost and net realisable value (2 marks) 10.
-Asset ss received as donation or grant shall be accounted for at: A. Zero price В. Historical cost C. Fair market value D. Net present value (2 marks) 11.
-What What is the primary aim of commitment accounting?
-A. To maximise revenue B. To control expenses C. To track assets D. To manage investments (2 marks) 12.
-The p The process of allocating the cost of intangible assets over their useful life is known as: A. Depreciation В. Amortisation C. Impairment D. Accrual (2 marks) 13.
+7. Work ing capital is a term meaning: A. The amount of capital invested by the proprietor В. The excess of the current assets over the current liabilities C. The capital less current assets and non-current assets D. The excess of non-current assets over current assets (2 marks) 8.
+Manu facturing account is prepared to calculate: 0.
+A. The production costs paid in the period В. The total cost of goods produced in the period С. The production cost of goods completed in the period D. The gross profit on goods sold in the period (2 marks) 9.
+1.0 00 n Intermetional Accounting Standard (IAS) 2 inventory is valued at 9.
+As pe A. r International Accounting Standard (IAS) 2, inventory is valued at: A. B. Cost of production Net realisable value ь. С. Lower of cost and net realisable value C. D. Higher of cost and net realisable value (2 marks) 10.
+Asset A. s received as donation or grant shall be accounted for at: A. B. Zero price Historical cost Б. С. Fair market value C. D. (2 marks) D. Net present value (2 marks) 11. is the primary aim of commitment accounting? А. To maximise revenue В. To control expenses C. To track assets D. To manage investments (2 marks) 12.
+The p rocess of allocating the cost of intangible assets over their useful life is known as: A. Depreciation В. Amortisation C. Impairment D. Accrual (2 marks) 13.
 What does prime cost include?
-13. A. B. Raw materials cost and factory overheads cost Direct labour cost and factory overheads cost Raw materials cost and direct labour costs C. D. Factory overheads cost and total labour costs (2 marks) 1.4 XX/1-:- h and of the fall and a statement DECT describe in direct angle?
-14. th one of the following statements BEST describe indirect costs? osts which are not controlled directly by a manager osts which cannot be directly associated with a product or service osts which can be directly associated with a product or service (21) D. Co osts that are always manufacturing overhead costs (2 marks) 15. does the term "financial assets" refer to in accounting?
-A. Assets with physical value and can be readily converted into cash В. Assets based on a contractual right or ownership claim C. Assets used for administrative purposes , .
-D. Assets that can be quickly and easily converted to cash (2 marks) 16. ne the term "non-financial liabilities" as used in accounting.
+15. A. Raw materials cost and factory overheads cost В. Direct labour cost and factory overheads cost С. Raw materials cost and direct labour costs D. Factory overheads cost and total labour costs (2 marks) 14 XX71.
+1. 1 14. h one of the following statements BEST describe indirect costs?
+A. Costs which are not controlled directly by a manager B. Costs which cannot be directly associated with a product or service C. Costs which can be directly associated with a product or service sts which can be directly associated with a product of service (2 marks) 15. does the term "financial assets" refer to in accounting?
+A. Assets with physical value and can be readily converted into cash B. Assets based on a contractual right or ownership claim C. Assets used for administrative purposes D. Assets that can be quickly and easily converted to cash (2 marks) 16.
+Defin e the term "non-financial liabilities" as used in accounting.
 A. Liabilities related to financial transactions В. Liabilities not directly related to financial claims C. Liabilities with a physical value D. Liabilities based on contractual obligations (2 marks)